Home » Symptoms » Dog Symptoms A-Z » Irregular Heart Rate, Cardiac Arrhythmia (Arrhythmia)

 Irregular Heart Rate, Cardiac Arrhythmia (Arrhythmia) in Dogs

-Cardiac arrhythmias, also known as arrhythmias, are deviations from a dog’s normal heart rate or rhythm.
+Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems., also known as arrhythmias, are deviations from a dog’s normal heart rate or heart rhythm.
 These can manifest as an irregular beat, or the heart beating too fast or too slow.

 Can Occur with the Following Diseases: